Amiramor95/accendoTest_BE/README.md

 ## Overview

-This project using Laravel backend API
+This project using Laravel backend API and Postman for API testing.

 ## Prerequisites